Xetalim/trapping_internal_tides/README.md

 ## Assignment

-In the first tutorial you will try to recover some of the figures in Drijfhout and Maas (2007) and possibly other figures from the same 4 runs.
-We ask you to
+In **tutorial 1** you will try to recover some of the figures in Drijfhout and Maas (2007).
+Start by setting up the model on Gemini or your local machine and run the model as it is (so you do not need to change the set-up).
+Analyse the output data using the provided scripts or create your own scripts to do so.

-- Motivate your choice of figures (choose 6-8).
-- Explain why you must adapt $N$ and total runtime when $f$ changes
-- Why do you see trapping of internal waves in the present set-up and not in other set-ups (different $f$ values and bottom profiles)?
-- What is the story you want to tell (see the first bullet) and what are your main conclusions?

- In tutorial 1 you do not need to change the set-up (but you may and can win extra brownie points if you do).
-In tutorial 2 you will have to change the set-up.
-Here are the places you will have to make changes in the code (although the code is in Fortran, the required changes are so simple that you can make them without detailed understanding of the code).
+In **tutorial 2** you will have to change the set-up to one of the other configurations discussed in Drijfhout and Maas (2007).
+Below are the places you will have to make changes in the code (although the code is in Fortran, the required changes are so simple that you can make them without detailed understanding of the code).
+Note that you need to recompile the program using `make`. ⚠️

 - To change the bottom profile, in `cyclo.f` you must edit `pmer` (line 57) and `poos` (line 49) to define the bottom profile in respectively length and width.
 - To change $f$ you must edit `geopar.f` (line 22-23)
 - To change $N$ you must edit `thetas`.
 The values in thetas represent the potential densities (assuming a linear equation of state, where density solely depends on potential temperature), and are determined as ( $\sigma_0-1000)/1000$.
 That means that $1000*\sigma_0$ runs from 26.0 till 28.071 $\rm{kg}/{m}^3$.
 - To change the length of the run you must edit `micom.in`.
 The 5 values are explained in `micom_ssd.f` where `micom.in` is read on line 27.
 You can search for their names to understand what they steer.
 The first 2 values refer to `day1` and `day2` and the model runs from `day1` to `day2`.

-Note that you may need to recompile the program using `make`.

-In tutorial 2 we ask you to configure at least 1 of the 3 other set-ups discussed in Drijfhout and Maas (2007) (if you have already done so in practical 1 we ask you to choose a second one), and at least 1 configuration that was **NOT** discussed in Drijfhout and Maas (2007).
+In **tutorial 3** we ask you to configure at least 1 configuration that was **NOT** discussed in Drijfhout and Maas (2007).
 You may think of the following options:

 - What happens when you change the forcing frequency?
 Are the results invariant for this parameter?
 And what happens if you add the new and old frequency in the forcing?
 How linear is the response?
   You can change the forcing frequency in `boundpb.f` and `boundvb.f` on line 30 (`sin(tsec*2.*pi/(12.*3600.))`).